Caliper Assessment [The Complete Guide]

 You will not personally receive a copy of the in-depth Caliper profile.
 It will be up to your potential employer to share any results with you.

-Yes!
-The Caliper Assessment has been scientifically validated for use in roles ranging from entry-level to senior leaders.
+Yes, the Caliper Assessment has been scientifically validated for use in roles ranging from entry-level to senior leaders.
 It has also been administered and validated in many different industries, from Pharmaceuticals to professional sports.

-Yes!
-The Caliper Assessment was developed under the U.S. Department of Labor guidelines and the Society for Industrial and Organizational Psychology regulations.
+Yes, the Caliper assessment was developed under the U.S. Department of Labor guidelines and the Society for Industrial and Organizational Psychology regulations.

 It is recommended that you complete the assessment in one sitting.
 That being said, there is no proctor and no time limit, so you can take as much time as you need.
-Considering the assessment’s nature, you can stop and return later if the situation warrants the need.

-Yes!
-The data collected on candidates is helpful in the hiring process and in understanding how to meet your employees’ needs.
+Yes, the data collected on candidates is helpful in the hiring process and in understanding how to meet your employees’ needs.

 Dave Evangelisti